R-CoderDotCom/Awesome-R-packages/README.md

 - [car](https://cran.r-project.org/web/packages/car/index.html).
 Functions to Accompany J. Fox and S. Weisberg,An R Companion to Applied Regression, Third Edition, Sage, 2019.
 - [quantreg](https://cran.r-project.org/web/packages/quantreg/).
 Estimation and inference methods for models of conditional quantiles.
 - [np](https://cran.r-project.org/web/packages/np/).
 Nonparametric (and semiparametric) kernel methods that seamlessly handle a mix of continuous, unordered, and ordered factor data types.
+- [effects](https://cran.r-project.org/web/packages/effects/index.html).
+Effect Displays for Linear, Generalized Linear, and Other Models.
+- [lme4](https://cran.r-project.org/web/packages/lme4/).
+Fit linear and generalized linear mixed-effects models.
+The models and their components are represented using S4 classes and methods.
 - [FWDselect](https://cran.r-project.org/web/packages/FWDselect/).
 A simple method to select the best model or best subset of variables using different types of data (binary, Gaussian or Poisson) and applying it in different contexts (parametric or non-parametric).

 # Optimization